Lora's Latest Post

 The supply chain is a complex, non-linear, distributed system that must be adaptive to meet business needs in an uncertain world.
 Unfortunately, today, most deployed technologies amplify and distort the signal to improve reliability and drive growth in a world that is becoming more uncertain.
 Companies talk about the symptoms with a lot of handwaving and acronyms, but don’t know how to roll up their sleeves and embrace uncertainty.

 Most supply chains have multiple flows—an efficient flow that can be managed at the lowest cost, an agile flow that requires a focus on reliability of cost, quality, and customer service despite variability and uncertainty, and a responsive flow that requires a focus on short cycles.
 Prior solutions were unable to recognize and manage the flows and automate the rules for customer and product segmentation.
 As a result, there were many workarounds, black holes, and spreadsheet dependencies.
+The use of these new approaches recognizes flow and automates the rules.
+They close the gaps in today’s solutions that require custom code, workarounds, and spreadsheets.

-While many social influencers push different narratives emphasizing “autonomous,” “self-healing,” “real-time planning, “” continuous planning,” or “self-driving” planning.
-This is not me.
+While many social influencers push different narratives emphasizing “autonomous,” “self-healing,” “real-time planning, “” continuous planning,” or “self-driving” planning, this is not me.
 I try to sidestep this hubris and hype.
 My goal is to help companies understand real and tangible use cases to redefine/improve work.

 The World is Grayer and Less Certain.
 Companies Have Not Adapted.